ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Temporal arteritis

-- temporal arteritis (TA), also called giant cell arteritis (GCA) is a systemic inflammatory vasculitis of medium and large-sized arteries occurring in elderly adults
+- temporal arteritis (TA), also known as giant cell arteritis (GCA), is a systemic inflammatory vasculitis of medium and large-sized arteries that primarily affects elderly adults

 - the temporal artery is most commonly involved